-Coal, oil and gas account for 91% of its primary energy with renewable energy production remaining low despite enormous potential for solar, wind, hydropower and geo-thermal power.
+Coal, oil and gas accounted for 88% of its primary energy in 2020 with renewable energy production remaining low despite enormous potential for solar, wind, hydropower and geo-thermal power.

-The government’s long-term National Energy Plan (RUEN) prioritises the expansion of renewable energy, mainly for power generation in the target years 2025 and 2050, as part of Indonesia’s climate change commitments under the Paris Agreement.
+The government’s long-term National Energy Plan (RUEN) prioritises the expansion of renewable energy, mainly for power generation, as part of Indonesia’s climate change commitments under the Paris Agreement.
 Coal will maintain a significant portion of the national energy mix for power generation, despite government plans to slowly reduce its relative usage through to 2050.

 There are mounting concerns about Indonesia’s ability to meet its ambitious renewable energy targets and the environmental and economic downsides of a continued focus on coal development that is driven and sustained by strong vested interests.